incrementalcapitalist/typescript-amplifier/README.md

 - An **AWS account** with sufficient permissions to create and manage Amplify projects.
 - An **existing Amplify app created in the AWS Console** (you'll need the App ID).
 - Access to an **Ubuntu** environment (local or EC2 instance) with internet connectivity.
+- **Sudo privileges** may be required for system updates and installing certain packages.

 ## Repository Contents